rolsen74/rvncd/README.md

-# Amiga VNC Server

-## Protocols:

-- Only v3.3 and v3.7 is supported.

-## Authentications:

-- None: No login needed.

-- d3des: Weak 8-byte password, encrypted with DES.

-	I suggest using the built-in IP white/black list.

-## Tile Encodings:

-- Raw: Raw data is sent without any handling.

-- ZLIB: Raw data compressed with zlib before sending.

-## RichCursor Support:

--  Mouse cursor image sent to the client to let the client handle drawing of the mouse pointer.
-A custom image up to 64x64 pixels can also be chosen.

-## Graphics Modes:

-- Full TrueColor support.
-- No handling of CLUT modes or pens.

-	The server handles requests for parts or the full screen.
-	It may ask for all the graphics or only the changed parts.

-## Clipboard:

-- Sending of clipboard text both ways is supported.
-	A clipboard hook is installed on Amiga to detect Amiga+C.

-## Mouse:

-- Left, Middle, and Right mouse buttons are supported.
-- Scroll wheel support.

-## Keyboard:

-- Keyboard checks for Cold and Icecold reboots.

-## GUI, ARexx, and Commodity:

-- Simple access to control the server.

-## Missing:

-Well, there are lots... like screen cycling, more tile encodings are two things high on the to-do list.
+# rVNCd – Amiga VNC Server

+rVNCd is a native VNC server for **AmigaOS 4**, with ongoing work to support AmigaOS 3 and multiple graphics systems.

+The goal of rVNCd is to provide a fast, flexible, and Amiga-friendly VNC implementation with minimal overhead and good compatibility with existing VNC clients.

+---

+## Supported VNC Protocols

+- VNC protocol **v3.3**
+- VNC protocol **v3.7**

+---

+## Authentication

+- **None**
+  - No authentication required

+- **d3des**
+  - Weak 8-byte DES-based password (VNC compatible)
+  - It is recommended to use the built-in **IP white/black list** for security

+---

+## Supported Encodings

+- **Raw**
+  - Uncompressed raw pixel data

+- **ZLIB**
+  - Raw data compressed using zlib

+- **RRE** *(added in v1.42)*
+  - Efficient for areas with large regions of the same color
+    (e.g. Shell windows, solid Workbench backdrops)

+- **LastRect** *(added in v1.42)*
+  - Used to properly terminate framebuffer updates when supported by the client

+---

+## Cursor Support

+- **RichCursor**
+  - Cursor image is sent to the client
+  - Client handles cursor drawing
+  - Custom cursor image up to **64×64 pixels** supported

+---

+## Graphics Support

+- Full **TrueColor** support
+- No support for CLUT / pen-based screen modes

+The server supports:
+- Full screen updates
+- Partial updates (only changed areas)

+Tile comparison and update logic has been optimized to reduce bandwidth usage.

+---

+## Clipboard Support

+- Clipboard text transfer **both directions**
+- Uses an Amiga clipboard hook
+- Detects **Amiga + C** automatically

+---

+## Mouse Support

+- Left, Middle, Right mouse buttons
+- Scroll wheel support

+---

+## Keyboard Handling

+- Keyboard input supported
+- Detects **Cold** and **IceCold** reboot key sequences

+---

+## Audio / Beep Support

+- **Bell / Beep forwarding** *(added in v1.42)*
+- Intuition’s `DisplayBeep()` is patched so beeps are sent to the VNC client

+---

+## GUI, ARexx and Commodity

+- Simple GUI for controlling the server
+- ARexx interface
+- Commodity support for easy access and control

+---